Jihadis across border supporting SP, Congress: PM Modi | Politics

 - India

-Prime Minister Narendra Modi on Sunday claimed that ''jihadis'' across the border are supporting the Samajwadi Party and the Congress who are appealing for ''vote jihad'' here.
+Prime Minister Narendra Modi on Sunday claimed that ''jihadis'' across the border are supporting the Samajwadi Party and the Congress who are appealing for ''vote jihad'' in the country.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)